gopalchand/i2c_leader_and_followers/README.md

 change 1.4.8 to the latest version if necessary

-Copy Makefile and main.cpp to release/examples/heartbeat_i2c
+Copy subfolder i2c_follower_ubuntu files Makefile and heartbeat_i2c.cpp to release/examples/heartbeat_i2c

 Ensure that installed modules do not interfere with D2XX driver access by editing /etc/modprobe.d/blacklist
 add: